 The Property & Casualty community has sought an efficient process for touchless (i.e., fully automated) claims adjustment for years.
 Despite considerable expenditures of time and money, photo-estimating and AI have failed to move the needle.
 However, Quidient is currently demonstrating handheld hail damage assessment for automobiles.
 We reconstruct hail dents to 29-micron accuracy – favorably comparable to $100,000 structured light scanners, or human experts.
 Car owners, repair service centers, and claims professionals can easily submit claims from a smartphone.

-Quidient Reality™ Hail Dent Reconstruction with Handheld Camera (Higher Accuracy)
+Quidient Reality® Hail Dent Reconstruction with Handheld Camera (Higher Accuracy)

 $100,000 Structured Light Scan with Surface Powdering

-Whether we call it spatial web, web 3.0, or metaverse, a major shift promises to merge our physical and digital worlds by creating a virtual space where real people and objects can interact spatially.
-Quidient brings reality to the metaverse by reconstructing real 5D scenes, which can maintain spatial, analytic, and even geographic relationships with one another.
+Whether we call it spatial web, web 3.0, or metaverse, a major shift promises to merge our physical and digital worlds.
+The metaverse is a virtual space where real people and objects can interact spatially.
+Quidient offers a reality portal to the metaverse by reconstructing real 3D+ scenes, which can maintain spatial, analytic, and even geographic relationships with one another.
 Users can search by size, shape, material, and more.
 The metaverse gains ever-increasing viability as 3D viewers, the Internet of Things, and digital twinning gain traction.
-However, making 5D generalized scene reconstruction accessible from common devices across the globe could be the leap that exponentially accelerates its growth, transforming daily life.
+However, making 3D+ generalized scene reconstruction accessible from common devices across the globe could be the leap that exponentially accelerates its growth, transforming daily life.